angelawallacedesign/portfolio-srvd/README.md

 This work is ongoing.
 The portfolio shows a stable initial prototype while the product is being developed.

+## Chart Project View

+This was my first ambitious attempt to merge data visualization, animation, and immutable data sources into a scalable format that automatically adds projects to the list, updates the chart, and displays only the relevant information I choose, through a JSON file.
+But to make that happen, there are multiple scripts, CSS, and HTML working in orchestration as the structure to be able to control a visual element on the screen using one file.
+It was frustrating, maddening, and exhilirating all at the same time.
+It was my first deep dive into paired programming with an agent as an engineering partner.
+I didn't accept everything.
+I watched every build.
+I got upset at it, I learned hallucinations, and ultimately three months later, just how tight constraints really need to be.
+I also learned about coupling, finally setting up my personal git workflow, regularly committing, creating branches, and high-fiving myself after reviewing my own pull requests :)

 ## Portfolio Architecture

 The site itself follows a layered presentation system.